chriscodinghub/e-commerce-backEnd/README.md

 ## I would like to start with a list of things I learned on this project.

-+ I learned how to format models for DB storage
++ I learned how to format models for DB storage.
 + I learned how to create and utilize API routes.
-+ I learned how to test and confirm API routes via Insomnia
++ I learned how to test and confirm API routes via Insomnia.

 ## Functions of my App
 + This app is backEnd functioning only.